Connecticut Forgery Defense Attorneys

 Allegations of forgery are a serious matter that can result in severe legal consequences, including substantial fines and jail time.
 In addition, as it is considered a crime of moral turpitude, forgery can result in significant collateral consequences, including deportation, difficulty obtaining professional licenses, and an inability to obtain certain types of employment.
 For these reasons, it is extremely important that anyone facing forgery charges in Connecticut retain legal counsel as soon as possible – whether they are accused of forging a check at the grocery or forging a signature on a substantial contract.

-To schedule a free consultation with a Connecticut criminal defense attorney, call Duffy Law today 203-946-2000 or send us an email through our online contact form.
+To schedule a consultation with a Connecticut criminal defense attorney, call Duffy Law today 203-946-2000 or send us an email through our online contact form.